 The car park is National Trust pay and display with no facilities nearby.

 Turn right out of the car park to continue up the minor road.
 The trees thin out a bit as the road crosses a cattle grid and climbs through attractive pastures with craggy hills to the left.
 After approx 0.5 miles there is a car park on the left for Surprise View.

 Coordinates: N 54.56102, W 3.13284

 The minor road continues to wind up through the trees but shortly becomes more level and leaves the trees behind to pass along the scenic valley floor.
 At peak times the road can be quite busy and difficult.
-Eventually, the hamlet of Watendlath is reached and there is a small car park to the left.
+After 1.8 miles you reach the end of the road at the hamlet of Watendlath and there is a decent sized car park to the left.

 Distance: 5.1 miles

 Coordinates: N 54.53684, W 3.12033

 Watendlath is an ancient hamlet and tarn owned by the National Trust and located at the head of a remote high valley.
 It is a very picturesque place with the tarn set in a natural bowl surrounded by mountains.
 Pretty Watendlath Beck spills out of the tarn and down the attractive valley towards Lodore Falls and Derwent Water.
 The beck is spanned by a lovely old packhorse bridge and you can stroll along the banks of the beck and tarn soaking up the surroundings.
 There are a few old properties in the hamlet and also a cafe next to the car park.